Doesn’t reduce your chances of getting an STI

 - Can throw off the balance of healthy bacteria in the vagina.
 This can make infection more likely.

 - It can make spreading HIV and other STIs more likely.
-Therefore, it’s not a good choice if you or your partner has an STI, or if you don’t know for sure.
+It’s not a good choice if you or your partner has an STI, or if you don’t know for sure.

 Family PACT Coverage